4miau/Abigail-Williams/README.md

 abby-bot ©️ [miau](https://github.com/notmiauu)
 Solely authored and maintained by miau.

-### Notes
+### Note

 ##### I shall permit this bot's code (commands, listeners & inhibitors, etc) to be open to the public so that you may use the codr from this bot to study & learn from.
-However, you may not invite this bot to servers, as it is private and you will have to figure out how to re-create certain files, host the bot and make a database yourself.
+However, you may not invite this bot to servers, and you will have to figure out how to recreate certain files, host the bot and make a database yourself.
 You can not just directly dump this repository in order to make your bot, you will need to have some understanding with discord-akairo & Node.js.